-The optional microwave is similar found in a home or office.
+The optional microwave is no different than that found in your home.
 It relies on 110-volt power for operation and should never be used while driving down the road.
 Read over the microwave oven's owner's manual to find all the information on its operation and cleaning.